brandonyan99/ImageDownloader/README.md

 # ImageDownloader
-Download images from urls and stores them in a database
+Downloads images from urls and stores them in an SQLite database